Enhancing modified gravity detection from gravitational-wave observations using the Parametrized ringdown spin expansion coefficients formalism: Introduction

 Given the wide range of possible modifications from GR predictions, when performing the aforementioned tests it is important to use generic and robust parametrizations.
 A choice extensively employed in the literature, e.g. by the LIGO-Virgo collaborations~\cite{O3a_TGR}, allows to directly cast constraints on observable quantities by considering parametrized deviations to ringdown frequencies and damping times.
 Such an alternative has the advantage of capturing deviations that arise in the observed quantities of interest, without being dependent on a specific alternative theory of gravity.
-While being quite general, this approach has the disadvantage of being source dependent, since deviation parameters will generally differ for different astrophysical sources.
+While being quite general, this approach has the disadvantage of being source dependent, since deviation parameters will also depend on the mass and spin of the remnant BH and thus generally differ for different astrophysical sources.
 Although it is still possible to combine multiple events, construct a global figure of merit on the agreement of GR with observations (Bayes Factor) and estimate the population distribution of putative deviations~\cite{Hierarchical_I, Hierarchical_II, O3a_TGR}, an approach where this additional step would not be needed could decrease the number of signals needed to be considered in order to claim the detection of a deviation.\\ Another, sometimes unappreciated, point to be considered when discussing such tests is that in presence of a GR violation not only the parametrized coefficients, but also the physical BH mass and spin would also differ from their GR predicted value.
 These two additional intrinsic parameters\footnote{The full set of parameters characterising the GW signal independently of the position of the observer in the sky, such as BH masses and spins or GR deviation coefficients are referred to as \textit{intrinsic parameters.}} need to be marginalised over, greatly reducing the resolving power of the analysis.
-Such a reduction stems from the possibly strong correlations in the multi-dimensional dimensional space of intrinsic parameters.
+Such a reduction stems from the possibly strong correlations in the multi-dimensional space of intrinsic parameters.
 Detecting a deviation from GR, consequently requires an SNR (or number of signals) larger than expected from uncertainty estimates solely based on considering GR deviation parameters.\\ A formalism not suffering from the aforementioned resolving-power reduction and allowing to extract source-independent GR deviation parameters, has been recently proposed in Ref.~\cite{ParSpec}.
-The Parametrized ringdown spin expansion coefficients (ParSpec) formalism, described in detail in the next sections, provides a robust and accurate parametrization covering large classes of modified gravity theories.
-In this manuscript, we will apply a high-spin version of the ParSpec formalism to current LVC observations, showing how it allows to: i) place tighter constraints on BH spectra deviation parameters with respect to the ones present in the literature, hence accelerating the detection of possible deviations from the predictions of GR; ii) place competitive bounds on the energy scale at which effects due to new physics (including corrections from Einstein-scalar-Gauss-Bonnet, dynamical Chern-Simons or Effective Field Theories terms in the action) can manifest in BBH systems.\\
+The Parametrized ringdown spin expansion coefficients (ParSpec) formalism, described in detail in the next sections and here applied for the first time to observational data, provides a robust and accurate parametrization covering, at the perturbative level, large classes of modified gravity theories, such as Effective Field Theories of beyong-GR gravity, Einstein-scalar-Gauss-Bonnet or dynamical Chern-Symons gravity.
+Current measurement errors require to extend the validity of the numerical fits originally presented in Ref.~\cite{ParSpec} to higher values of the BH spin parameter, an extension easily performed being the formalism fully capable to accommodate for arbitrarily high values of the BH spin.
+In this manuscript, we will apply this high-spin version of the ParSpec formalism to current LVC observations, showing how it allows to: i) place tighter constraints on BH spectra deviation parameters with respect to the ones present in the literature, hence accelerating the detection of possible deviations from the predictions of GR; ii) place competitive bounds on the energy scale at which effects due to new physics (including corrections from Einstein-scalar-Gauss-Bonnet, dynamical Chern-Simons or Effective Field Theories terms in the action) can manifest in BBH systems.\\